Fuzhou Metro: Tickets

-Single Journey Tickets
+Single journey tickets

 The single journey tickets of Fuzhou Metro are red plastic RFID tokens.
 The logo of Fuzhou Metro and the words "Metro Fuzhou" are shown in the center of the tokens.
 The English and Chinese words of "Fuzhou Urban Rail Transit" are shown on the edges of the tokens.
 The tickets can be purchased from the automatic ticketing machines.
 When entering the stations, passengers tap the token against a scanner.
 When exiting, the token is inserted into a slot for recycling.

-Smart Cards
+Smart cards

 The smart cards for public transportation named "Rongcheng Universal Card" can be used to ride Fuzhou Metro.
 Rongcheng Universal Cards can be purchased at all metro stations and several service centers in the city.
 The cards can also be used to pay for public buses.

 In addition, China T-Union cards also can be used to ride Fuzhou Metro, but the cards are without discount on the ride.